15 Things I Didn’t Know I Needed as a New Mom

 The Momcozy Portable Stroller Fan clips directly onto the stroller and keeps air circulating to help keep your baby comfortable.

-Bumkins Waterproof Wet Bags
+Waterproof Wet/Dry Bags

 Babies spit up.
 A lot.